Handbook of Nitrous Oxide and Oxygen Sedation (3rd Edition)

 Part III: Issues of Special Consideration

-17. Potential Biohazards for Health Personnel Associated with Chronic
+17. Potential Biohazards for Health Personnel Associated with Chronic Exposure to N2O

 18. N2O Abuse Issues